 The school will deal with such incidents within this Policy and procedures and the Behaviour Policy and procedures which includes anti-bullying procedures and will, where known, inform parents of incidents of inappropriate online safety behaviour that take place out of school.

 PROCEDURES

 1. Roles and Responsibilities

 The following section outlines the roles and responsibilities for online safety of individuals and groups within the school:

 1.1 Governors

-The role of the Governors/online safety Governor is to:
+The role of the Governors (Online safety Governor/Digital link Governor) is to: